Planning Tips

 Day of Coordinator

-Typical coordinators will begin their service (roughly) 6 weeks prior to the wedding day.
+Typical coordinators will begin their service (roughly) 6 weeks before the wedding day.
 Already the term “Day of Coordinator” is a bit of a misnomer.
 Hiring a coordinator is perfect for the couple who enjoys the planning process but wants to ensure their family, friends, or (GASP!) themselves aren’t stuck working.
-Nobody wants to be setting up, running the show or cleaning up on their wedding day.
+Nobody wants to be setting up, running the show, or cleaning up on their wedding day.
 The coordinator will prepare itineraries to be provided to all vendors and handle the logistics of the day.
-A coordinator is the first person to arrive, and turns out the lights long after the party has gone home.
-It is their main focus to oversee everyone else is doing their job exactly how you wish.
+A coordinator is the first person to arrive and turns out the lights long after the party has gone home.
+It is their main focus to ensure everyone else is doing their job exactly how they wish.

 Michigan Wedding Planner and Wedding Florist

 Did you know All Grand Events + Floral offers services under each of these designations (other than the venue coordinator)?
-We offer wedding planning and coordination services to an exclusive number of clients each year if we are also hired as their floral designer.
-We are going on 7 years of being one of the top wedding planners and coordinators in Michigan possessing extensive knowledge of vendors, timelines, to-do lists, and event management systems.
-Visit our contact page here to inquire with us to best meet your wedding design and planning needs!
+We offer wedding planning services to an exclusive number of clients each year.
+With over 10 years of being one of the top wedding planners and coordinators in Michigan.
+Possessing extensive knowledge of vendors, timelines, to-do lists, and event management systems.
+Visit our contact page to inquire with us to best meet your wedding design and planning needs!

 Looking for more wedding planning tips?
 Check out these blog posts below!